 Launched in 2013, the mission of the East Africa Character Development Trust(EACDT) is to transform the lives of thousands of disadvantaged young Africans through Character Education and sport.

-Approved by the Kenyan Ministry of Education and working in 17 schools in the Nairobi area, the EACDT is dedicated to improving the lives of children, some of whose stories you can read here.
-In a country with no no free secondary education and where youth unemployment is 55%, a good education is critical to a child’s future.
+Approved by the Kenyan Ministry of Education and currently working in 11 schools in the Nairobi area, the EACDT is dedicated to improving the lives of children, some of whose stories you can read here.
+In a country with no no free secondary education and where youth unemployment is 39%, a good education is critical to a child’s future.
 Using a syllabus inspired by the work of the world renowned KIPP Foundation in the USA, we have developed an innovative programme that marries Cricket and Character Education.

 Success in life depends on more than academic learning.
 We instil character strengths deemed essential for development and success; and, as importantly, we empower children to express their voices and thus help them improve their own communities.

 As with many others, we believe that Character Education is incredibly important.
 In the United Kingdom the former Secretary of State for Education Nicky Morgan began the process of putting it into the National Curriculum.
 President Kenyatta of Kenya has also talked about the importance of both education and character.

 In Africa, where living and working conditions are much more uncertain and challenging and where de-stabilisation and extremism are real, major issues , it is needed even more.

 At every stage we aim to build the characters of the girls and boys in a deliberate, planned and structured way.